phracker/sxm-client/docs/usage.rst

     $ export SXM_PASSWORD='mypassword'
     $ sxm

-If you are a SiriusXM subscriber in Canada, you will need to change your region to `CA`
+If you are a SXM subscriber in Canada, you will need to change your region to `CA`

 .. code-block:: console